-- A.13 This infill represented a significant improvement on the infill in the ODM and therefore as part of the 2011/12 update the PDFC infill was updated to 2011/12 data and included in the ODM and hence the Station Usage dataset. - A.14 The inclusion of the Centro infill represented a significant change for stations within the Centro area and also a number of stations not in the Centro area but where Centro tickets can be purchased for travel into the Centro area.
+- A.11 Steer Davies Gleave were commissioned in 2011 by the Passenger Demand Forecasting Council (PDFC) to construct a PTE infill matrix for the Centro area for the rail year 2010/11.
+The methodology followed that used for the construction of the original MOIRA2 infill but included use of additional data sources and specific adjustments for known issues such as directionality. - A.12 This infill represented a significant improvement on the infill in the ODM and therefore as part of the 2011/12 update the PDFC infill was updated to 2011/12 data and included in the ODM and hence the Station Usage dataset. - A.13 The inclusion of the Centro infill represented a significant change for stations within the Centro area and also a number of stations not in the Centro area but where Centro tickets can be purchased for travel into the Centro area.
 For the majority of stations the inclusion of the infill resulted in an increase in entries and exits although in a small number of instances there was a decrease.
-A comparison of the 2011/12 Centro infill with the 2010/11 ODM infill is included in Appendix Table A.1.
+A comparison of the 2011/12 Centro infill with the 2010/11 ODM infill is included in Table A.1.
 This shows that the new infill added approximately 5 million journeys (10 million entries and exits) compared to what would have been derived had the previous methodology been used.

-Appendix Table A.1

-Centro area infill comparison
+Table A.1: Centro area infill comparison